elfhosted/elfhosted.com/docs/app/jellyfin.md

 Jellyfin may be trying to transcode the media, based on a detected incompatibilty with your client/app, and running into CPU limitations.
 For optimal performance and quality, try to direct-play media where possible.
 You could also try enabling hardware transcoding (*above*), which will improve transcoding performance.

+### Test your speed

+To test your streaming speed to your Jellyfin instance, browse to `https://<your username>-jellyfin.elfhosted.com/speed/` to perform a speedtest.

 {% include 'app_footer.md' %}